vimc/montagu-db-backup/README.md

 You will then need to clone the contents of the `barman_recover` volume into a suitable place for the Postgres server to read from.

-Every night a snapshot of the database can be written out to the `barman_nightly` volume, by running
+Every night a snapshot of the database can be written out to the `montagu_db_volume` volume, by running

 ```